Grief & Loss Therapy Specialist Q&A

 – Addressing suppressed emotions

 If you or someone you love has experienced a loss, the professionals at Mind Body Care can help with the grieving process.
-Call us today to book an appointment with our grief and loss therapy specialist, we are conveniently located at 2685 Marine Way, Mountain View, CA 94043.
-We serve clients from Mountain View CA, Palo Alto CA, Menlo Park CA, Redwood City CA, Stanford CA, Los Altos CA, Sunnyvale CA, and Cupertino CA. We look forward to serving you!
+Call us today to book an appointment with our grief and loss therapy specialist, we are conveniently located at 2672 Bayshore Parkway, Suite 1045 Mountain View, CA 94043.
+We serve clients from the entire Bay Area, Mountain View CA, Palo Alto CA, Menlo Park CA, Redwood City CA, Stanford CA, Los Altos CA, Sunnyvale CA, and Cupertino CA. We look forward to serving you!